 As a brand, the collection of apparel and goods, are inspired by automotive culture and the nostalgia and passion for motorsports.
 Much like the classic vehicles on display, the designs of the goods are very detailed and handcrafted using the best materials available.

 I had the opportunity to sit with Bryan to speak about the launch of the brand and his inspiration behind it.

 JOHN PANGILINAN: How was the concept of Period Correct conceived?
 You mentioned you’ve had this idea for a long time.

 BRYAN CALVARO: From visiting and traveling to Japan and seeing all of the concept shops that were doing, but for me I was visiting a lot of garages and used car specialty stores for BMW Alpinas, Porsches, old vintage Ferraris.
 Seeing how it was curated and it wasn’t a huge space, but there were two cars in there and I always visited there book stores.
 So I would visit two or three stores, but never one store that combined the whole fit.
 So I said, “Wow,” that dealership was pretty amazing there was one guy sitting there with a magazine rack and two cars for sale and that was all Porsches.
 So I went to another spot and it was all the best car models for 143.
 Then I went to go visit another store that had the same size or scale as Barnes and Nobles, but one entire wing is all cars.
-So I would hang out at these places and would always dream of building a brand for guys that are like-minded with similar hobbies, whether it was cars, furniture, architecture, vintage watches – it was something I wanted to curate in my own way.
+So I would hang out at these places and would always dream of building a brand for guys that are like-minded with similar hobbies away from their stay at home jobs, whether it was cars, furniture, architecture, vintage watches – it was something I wanted to curate in my own way.
 So with this brand it allowed me to display all of that.

 Why now?
 How was the timing right to launch the brand and retail shop?